mpc-bioinformatics/macpepdb/Readme.md

 If you like to use the web interface as well, download the `taxdump.zip` from [NCBI](https://ftp.ncbi.nih.gov/pub/taxonomy/) and put the contained `.dmp`-files in the `taxonomy_data`-folder.

 Than start the database maintenance job with `python -m macpepdb database ...`.
 Run `python -m macpepdb database --help` to see the required arguments.
 Remember to use the container internal paths when using a docker container.

+## Upgrading
+### 1.x to 2.x
+Due to changes of the database schema and the database engine, version 2.x is not compatible with version 1.x.
+You have to recreate the database.